 AIB current accounts review

-With Allied Irish Banks (AIB), you can choose from a personal current account and a business current account.
+With Allied Irish Bank (AIB), you can choose from a personal current account and a business current account.

-Allied Irish Banks, or AIB, offers a range of financial products including savings accounts, mortgages, credit cards and current accounts.
+Allied Irish Bank, or AIB, offers a range of financial products including savings accounts, mortgages, credit cards and current accounts.
 Here we review its current account offering.

 To make comparing even easier we came up with the Finder Score.
 Fees, features and customer service across 20+ of the most popular banks are all weighted and scaled to produce a score out of 10.
 The higher the score the better the account – simple.

 Read the full methodologyAIB doesn’t offer a huge selection of current accounts.
-Rather, it offers 1 personal account and 1 business account.
+It offers 1 main current account and 1 business account.
+However, it also offers student and graduate accounts.

 This is a straightforward day-to-day bank account with no monthly maintenance fees.
 It offers a £200 interest-free overdraft (subject to certain criteria) and comes with a Visa debit card.
 You can manage the account online, by phone or by visiting your nearest Post Office branch.

 AIB’s business account can be accessed via the bank’s Internet Business Banking service any time.
-You can also pay in cash at certain Allied Irish Banks (GB) Business Centres and via the Post Office.
-There is a fee for most banking transactions and these will be charged to your account on a quarterly basis.
+You can also pay in cash via the Post Office.
+There is a fee for most banking transactions and these will be charged to your account on a quarterly basis, including a standing charge.
 It’s also possible to arrange an overdraft, though interest will be charged.

-To open a personal account you must be a UK resident and an existing Allied Irish Banks customer.
+To open a personal account you must be a UK resident and an existing Allied Irish Bank customer (this doesn’t include student accounts).
 Both personal and business accounts must be opened by phoning the AIB Business Centre on 0345 6005 204.

 You will need to provide proof of ID, such as a passport or driving licence, and proof of address such as a utility bill.